-General powers of attorney give your agent broad authority (they can “step into your shoes” and handle all your legal and financial affairs.
+General powers of attorney give your agent broad authority.
+They can step into your shoes and handle all your legal and financial affairs.

 Some states recognize "springing" durable powers of attorney, which means the agent can start using it only once you are incapacitated.
 Some states don't, which means the day you sign the durable power of attorney, your agent can use the document.

 The risks of not planning ahead

 This means everything from applying for financial assistance or a public benefit such as Medicaid to making sure your utilities stay on and your taxes are paid.
 Trying to do any of those tasks without the proper document is almost impossible.

 Prepare documents early, update frequently

-Although a dementia diagnosis alone does not prevent a person from signing legal documents, we cannot ethically let a person sign if they are not “competent” (basically, this means that they are not able to understand the implications of the document).
+Although a dementia diagnosis alone does not prevent a person from signing legal documents, we cannot ethically let a person sign if they are not “competent.”
+Basically, this means that they are not able to understand the implications of the document.

 The only recourse if a person is not competent to sign legal documents may be a court procedure known as a guardianship or conservatorship.
 These can be expensive, time-consuming and contested by family members who don't agree.

-And if you have one, consider whether it is time to update it.
-If you've moved states of residence, if you have property in multiple states (like a vacation home or if you are a snowbird), if you live in a state that requires you to renew your power of attorney occasionally, or if your power of attorney is more than a few years old in any state, it's well worth your time to speak with a qualified lawyer.
+And if you have one, consider whether now is the time to update it.
+If you've moved states of residence, if you have property in multiple states like a vacation home or if you are a snowbird, if you live in a state that requires you to renew your power of attorney occasionally, or if your power of attorney is more than a few years old in any state, it's well worth your time to speak with a qualified lawyer.